dhermes/bezier/scripts/docker/README.md

 > Provides Python, NumPy, gfortran and nox.
 For automated testing of bezier Python package.

-`bezier` is a Python library for interacting with Bézier Curves and Surfaces.
+`bezier` is a Python library for interacting with B&#xe9;zier Curves and Surfaces.

 This repository is intended to be used as a fully-functional environment for installing / running / testing `bezier`.
 Provides: